 The Place Network Online is a blended-learning program for students in grades K-12 that delivers curricula and tracks progress online as students develop competency through an intentional learning pathway that uses a place-based approach.
-When relevant, social studies, science, english, and visual arts, are integrated in a manner that teaches students to better understand and engage in local and global communities.
+Relevant social studies, science, English, and visual arts are integrated in a manner that teaches students to better understand and engage in local and global communities.
 While students will be conducting, assessing, and retrieving curricula online, they will also be interacting in and engaging with the community within which they live.

 Place Network Online

 Units are developed under the guiding hallmarks of our educational: project-based, experiential and interdisciplinary learning, which promotes a depth of thinking and skills to face the challenges of our world.
 Students are challenged to develop ideas, analyze content, and make connections.

 Through inquiry and design thinking practices, students investigate a topic, plan and create a response to that topic, evaluate, redesign, and ultimately share their work.
 These projects empower students to engage in their communities and take steps to protect or enhance what they value in it.